msalemor/smart-cli-class/README.md

 - Create a `pkg/process.go` file to process the commands
 - Create function called `ProcessCommands(commands *Commands)`
 - Use `cmd := exec.Command(command.Command, command.Args...)`

+- Criteria:
+  - Create a mock commands structure
+  - Test it from main before starting the CLI

 - [Code](/4-process/)